 Are election prediction markets legal in the United States?

-On federally overseen venues, election event contracts went live in late 2024 after a federal court allowed a registered exchange to list them and an appeals court declined to block it, and the Commodity Futures Trading Commission later dropped its appeal in 2025.
-The status remains contested at the state level, with at least one state bringing charges that include election wagering counts.
+On federally regulated venues, election event contracts went live in late 2024 after a federal district court allowed a registered exchange to list them and an appeals court declined to stay the ruling, and the Commodity Futures Trading Commission then voluntarily dismissed its appeal in May 2025, leaving that decision intact.
+How these contracts interact with state gambling law is still evolving.
 This is general information, not legal advice, current as of June 2026.

 Can the market be wrong about an election?